Skip to main content

 For real property, you can elect to treat the lease component (the right to use the space) and non-lease components (CAM services) as a single combined unit.
 The entire payment gets capitalized.

 Why most CRE tenants don't elect this: CAM amounts can be material.
-Capitalizing them inflates the ROU asset and lease liability, increasing leverage ratios.
-It also removes flexibility — if you want to dispute a CAM line item, you've already baked the estimate into your balance sheet.
+Capitalizing them inflates the ROU asset and lease liability, increasing debt ratios.
+It also removes flexibility: if you want to dispute a CAM line item, you've already baked the estimate into your balance sheet.
 Keeping CAM as variable (expensed as incurred) preserves the clean separation.

 Exception: If your leases have trivial CAM amounts and the administrative burden of separating components is real, the expedient can simplify things.